RyanGlScott/RyanGlScott.github.io/_posts/2018-02-11-how-to-derive-generic-for-some-gadts.md

 {% highlight haskell %}
 data MyGADT a where
-  MyGADT :: Int -> T Int
+  MyGADT :: Int -> MyGADT Int
 {% endhighlight %}

 In this post, we will ask the question: is this restriction necessary?
 That is,